parcels/russianpost/README.md

 ### Operations API

 Each `Operation` responds to the following methods.
 If there is no information, methods return `nil`.
-More thorough documentation coming soon.
+See the [wiki](https://github.com/artemshitov/russianpost/wiki) for a list of what else can be returned.

 #### Address parameters